pirovc/ganon/docs/index.md

                         phylum, class, order, family, genus, species, assembly].
-This file can be re-generated with the 'ganon report' command for other types of abundances (reads, matches) with further filtration and output options (default: []) -a, --reassign        Reassign reads with multiple matches with an EM algorithm.
-Will enforce --output-all.
-This file can be re-generated with the 'ganon reassign'. (default: False) --verbose             Verbose output mode (default: False) --quiet               Quiet output mode (default: False)
+This file can be re-generated with the 'ganon report' command for other types of abundances (reads, matches) with further filtration and output options (default: []) --verbose             Verbose output mode (default: False) --quiet               Quiet output mode (default: False)
 ```